abinit/abinit/doc/tutorial/rf1.md

 atom along the first axis of the reduced coordinates.

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_2.in in Work_rf1.
 This is your input file.
-You should edit it and briefly look at the two changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in: the change of [[xred]], and the reading of the wavefunction file, using the [[irdwfk]] input variable.
+You should open it and briefly look at the two changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in: the change of [[xred]], and the reading of the wavefunction file, using the [[irdwfk]] input variable.